pepaslabs/basic-lm399/kicad/releases/v1/README.md

 One way to solve this issue is to tie a very high value resistor from output to Vcc, so that some current always flows through the zener, keeping the output positive at all times.

-The other way to solve this is to use an op amp which cannot go all the way to 0V output when used in a single-supply configuration (i.e., not a rail-to-rail op amp).
-The OP07 fits this bill nicely, is fairly precision, and is cheap, so it fits this circuit well.
+The other way to solve this is to use an op amp which cannot go all the way to 0V output when used in a single-supply configuration (i.e., a non rail-to-rail op amp).
+The OP07 fits this bill nicely, as it is fairly precise, and is cheap.
 The LT1001 (which is used in the LM399 datasheet circuits) is essentially Linear Tech's upgraded version of the OP07.